Umi Umi

 — George Town Waterfront

-In November 2025, MIRS Drone Show launched 1,000 drones over George Town, Penang for the grand opening of Umi Umi, Malaysia's first immersive dining theatre experience.
-Dragon formations, pagoda silhouettes, and a glowing UMI text formation lit up the waterfront sky as hundreds gathered to witness The Chronicle of Penang begin.
+In November 2025, MIRS Drone Show launched 1,000 drones over George Town, Penang for the grand opening of Umi Umi, Penang's immersive dining theatre experience.
+Dragon, traditional character, bowing character, pagoda, and glowing UMI text formations lit up the George Town sky as hundreds gathered to witness The Chronicle of Penang begin.

 Mission Objective